SpecMind: Cognitively Inspired, Interactive Multi-Turn Framework for Postcondition Inference: Empirical Evaluation

 \subsection{LLM Token Usage \& Cost Analysis (RQ4)}

-We analyze the token usage between Random Sampling (running \code{nl2postcond} $\mu$ independent times) and {\tool}.
 Under the strictest configuration (completeness threshold $\tau$=90, maximum number of turns $\mu$=12), Random Sampling uses an average of 302 tokens per instance (min=19 and max=1,666 tokens), which is much lower than the usages of Multi-turn approaches.
 Greedy uses an average of 5,752 tokens per instance (ranging from 266 to 25,909), while Exploratory uses an average of 8,299 tokens per instance (ranging 1,313--29,956).

 The higher token usage per instance for our tool stems from two factors: (1) inclusion of Chain-of-Thought tokens (\code{nl2postcond} does not have CoT) and (2) inclusion of the history buffer (Equation~\ref{eq1}).
 However, the actual costs remain modest: 0.18 cent and 0.25 cent per instance for Greedy and Exploratory, respectively ($\tau$=90, $\mu$=12).